EMDR (Eye Movement Desensitisation Reprocessing)

 These symptoms may follow a short-lived but extremely traumatic event such a a road accident, unexpected physical attack, childbirth ordeal or natural disaster.
 They may also be experienced by people who have suffered repeated traumatic or humiliating events over a longer period of time such as physical or emotional abuse in childhood, domestic abuse or neglect.
 EMDR has also been found to be helpful for people with obsessive or compulsive behaviours, jealousy, performance anxiety, some sexual difficulties and persistent pain.

 The underlying assumption of EMDR is that we human beings have a natural tendency towards mental health.
-It allows us to access unprocessed emotional memories of previous experiences, enabling us to identify what is useful and let go of the rest.
-Where unprocessed emotional memories interfere with daily life, bilateral stimulation is used.
+The treatment begins with a thorough assessmyouent of your history and current symptoms; you will be encouraged to identify any positive things you can use to help you relax.
+When you are ready, bi-lateral stimulation is used for desensitisation.
+This allows you to process negative emotional memories of past experiences, enabling you to identify what is useful and let go of the rest.
 Visual, auditory or tactile prompts are used in a rhythmic left-right pattern.
 You might be asked to watch a hand or moving light alternating from left to right and back again, or listen to sounds that alternate between your left and right ears.
 This accelerates the brain's information processing system.

 Following a successful EMDR session, you will no longer relive the images, sounds, and feelings when the event is brought to mind.
-You still remember what happened, but it is less, or no longer, upsetting .
+You still remember what happened, but the memory is less, or no longer, upsetting .